-While some call this “America’s obsession with a perfect smile,” here at King Orthodontics, we view it a little bit differently.
+Braces Discomfort indeed.
+According to Harvard Health Publications, today’s orthodontic patients come from all ages and walks of life.
+One out of every five people wearing braces right now is aged 19 or older.
+Some call this “America’s obsession with a perfect smile.”
+At King Orthodontics, we view it a little bit differently.
 After all, what is the closest major organ to the teeth and gums?
 The brain!
 The next closest?
 The heart.

 In other words, good oral health is paramount to good health, period.
 The straighter and more optimally aligned your teeth and jaw become, the easier time you will have brushing, flossing and maintaining excellent oral hygiene.
 WebMD minces no words in linking periodontal (gum) disease to heart disease.

-The good news is, people are definitely sitting up and taking notice.
-Many are making the commitment to see an orthodontist for treatment, braving minor discomforts in return for major health rewards.
+The good news is, people are definitely sitting up and taking notice, and making the commitment to see an orthodontist for treatment, braving minor discomforts in return for major health rewards.
 In this article, learn to alleviate any discomfort you may experience after you have your hardware installed and after each adjustment appointment.

 Do Braces Hurt?

+- If we had to analyze all of the questions patients ask us and pick the one we hear the most, the lucky winner would likely be this one.
+As a species, we prefer life to be pain-free whenever possible, and orthodontic care is no exception.
 Yet if you ask someone who has had orthodontic treatment how painful it actually was, you probably wouldn’t even hear the word “pain” used.
-More likely, you would hear words like “discomfort,” “soreness” or “tenderness.”
+More likely, you would hear words like “braces discomfort,” “soreness” or “tenderness.”

-There are two main categories of discomfort that can crop up during orthodontic treatment.
+- There are two main categories of braces discomfort that can crop up during orthodontic treatment.
 The first type is referenced here in the previous section.
 This type of discomfort relates to having the hardware installed or adjusted as needed during treatment.
 The second type can arise when the hardware gets compromised.
-This is usually because the patient eats the wrong food or there is an unplanned incident that impacts the hardware.
+Usually, because the patient eats the wrong food or there is an unplanned incident that impacts the hardware.

-Luckily, these types of incidents tend to be few and far between.
-They can be easily managed by making careful food and beverage choices and wearing mouthguard as needed during athletic events.
+- Luckily, these types of incidents tend to be few and far between, and are easily managed by making careful food and beverage choices and wearing mouthguard as needed during athletic events.

 When to Call Your Orthodontist

-While minor post-installation or post-adjustment discomfort is completely normal.
-This is something most patients experience, we recognize that every patient’s pain tolerance is different.
+- While minor post-installation or post-adjustment braces discomfort is completely normal and is something most patients experience, we recognize that every patient’s pain tolerance is different.
 In other words, what really bothers one patient might not even phase another patient.
 What matters most to us is to effectively manage your treatment for maximum comfort throughout your course of care.

-Dr. Jack’s son Sam who is joining the family practice.
-Today, Drs King and King are proudly carrying on the family tradition by offering each and every patient “the smile of their life!”
+Dr. King proudly carry on the family tradition by offering each and every patient “the smile of their life!”
 To schedule a consultation, call our office at (937)433-0830 (Centerville) or (937)878-1561 (Fairborn) or visit us online to learn more.